Skip to main content

 The course is taught by internationally-recognised researchers and practising expert biomedical scientists, ensuring that the programme content reflects current practice.

 The taught modules consist of two core modules and one specialist module focusing on biomedical science, with a specialism choice between haematology and medical microbiology.
 In addition, one core module focuses on business in practice, linking management studies with careers in science.
 The business module develops competencies in finance, accounting, marketing, organisational management, entrepreneurship and leadership/team skills.
-In addition to subject knowledge, you will develop written, oral, analytical and employability skills appropriate to masters level.
+As well as subject knowledge, you will develop written, oral, analytical and employability skills appropriate to masters level.

 In addition to the standard 12-month programme, this course is offered as a two-year programme with an optional integrated work placement component.
 This option is available for both international and full-time home/EU students of this course.